gc120978levelup1/sigbin/README.md

 # Introduction
-<p>SigBin Framework, is a purely Visayan technology that harness the sheer power of Vanilla JS.
-It can be an alternative stepping stone to learn web development before opting for the big dogs like Vue, Angular & React JS Framework.</p>
+    SigBin Framework, is a purely Visayan technology that harness the sheer power of Vanilla JS.
+It can be an alternative stepping stone to learn web development before opting for the big dogs like Vue, Angular & React JS Framework.

-<p>It functions like a jQuery framework like using DOM selectors, yet it is prestructured like in React JS. </p>
+    It functions like a jQuery framework like using DOM selectors, yet it is prestructured like in React JS. </p>

 # Getting Started
     Install the packages first, go to the root folder, then enter in CLI